hindutva/hindutva.github.io/main/books/vivekAnanda/volume_1/lectures_and_discourses/033_vedic_religious_ideals.md

 ## VEDIC RELIGIOUS IDEALS

 What concerns us most is the religious thought — on soul and God and all that appertains to religion.
-We will take the Samhitâs.
+We will take the Samhitās.
 These are collections of hymns forming, as it were, the oldest Aryan literature, properly speaking, the oldest literature in the world.
 There may have been some scraps of literature of older date here and there, older than